 Columbia Blood Agar Base chocolate agar

-To 45 mL Columbia Blood Agar Base prepared as described above and cooled to 70°C in a water bath, add 4 mL of defibrinated horse blood (final concentration of 8%).
-The contents are mixed and kept at 70°C for 15 min to obtain ‘chocolate agar’.
-The medium is then cooled to 50°C.
+To 45 mL Columbia Blood Agar Base, prepared as described above and cooled to 70°C in a water bath, add 4 mL of defibrinated horse blood to achieve a final concentration of 8%.
+The contents are mixed and kept at 70°C for 15 minutes to obtain ‘chocolate agar’.
+The medium is then cooled to 50°C prior to use.

 Haemophilus Test Medium